andydvsn/iimport/README.md

 When called by the LaunchAgent, iImport looks for things to import.
 Once done, iImport asks get_iplayer to run a PVR fetch for any content that has been available on the iPlayer for an hour or more.
 The delay is introduced because it sometimes takes a little time for HD content to become available, and by default we always preferentially fetch HD content.

-Once a new download has completed, a new instance of iImport is called (as specified in the ~/.get_iplayer/options file) which handles the import.
-This second instance doesn't bother checking for new content online, but will download an SD copy of a programme if specified (this is off by default).
-When each  file is fetched they're tagged with appropriate information, then when everything is ready they're bundled into a folder, which is imported by iTunes using a sprinkling of AppleScript.
-The bundling into a folder makes iTunes happier to pair HD and SD files together for some reason.
+Once a new download has completed, a new instance of iImport is called, this time by get_iplayer itself (as specified in the ~/.get_iplayer/options file).
+This second instance doesn't bother checking for new content, but will download an companion standard-def copy of a programme if specified (this is off by default).
+When each file is fetched they're tagged with appropriate information, then when everything is ready they're bundled into a folder which is imported by iTunes.
+The bundling together makes iTunes happier to pair HD and SD files for some reason.

 In the middle of all this, if specified, the script will call on mediainfo to determine whether the file will play on a 1st Generation Apple TV.
-If it thinks it won't (most HD content doesn't), it calls on handbrake to re-encode the 720p content into a format that the Apple TV can cope with.
+If it thinks it won't, it calls on Handbrake to re-encode the 720p content into a format that the Apple TV can cope with.
 This is a little irritating, but the resulting files are still very good quality indeed.

 Configuration
 -------------

 The locations of the output directory that get_iplayer uses and the location of AtomicParsley are both taken from the ~/.get_iplayer/options file.
 Everything esle is configured in the Options section of the script itself.
-It's all annotated and very self-explanatory, so take a peek.
+It's all annotated, so take a peek.

 Compression Options